Temetias/homepage-2020/README.md

 ## Deploy
 npm run deploy

+## Contributing
-### Contributions / issues are welcome in case you spot bugs. 😊
+Contributions / issues are welcome in case you spot bugs. 😊